ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 <img width="800" alt="Screen Shot 2020-03-10 at 2 43 23 PM" src="https://user-images.githubusercontent.com/33204849/76347817-98daec00-62dd-11ea-8b23-7ba812874ab5.png">

-If a user answers at least 5 questions correctly, they click the start button for the next round and `createUserRound()` is triggered again, creating a new instance of UserRound with the new round ID.
+If a user answers at least 5 questions correctly, they click the start button for the next round and `createUserRound()` is triggered again, creating a new instance of UserRound with the new Round ID.
 However, if a user does not answer at least 5 questions correctly they'll have the option to try the round again.
 Clicking the “Try Again” button (as shown above) triggers `updateUserRound()` in the Round class.
 This is where we create a new JavaScript instance of a UserRound, giving it all of the same elements as the last UserRound, but increasing the attempts by 1:

 ```
 updateUserRound(event) {